 An older tool than Wireshark itself is tcpdump which can also be used for packet capture and analysis.
 While Wireshark works across several operating systems including Windows, Mac and Unix-based systems, tcpdump works only on Unix-based systems (including Mac).
 Unlike Wireshark, tcpdump is strictly a command line tool and has very low overhead.
 This allows tcpdump to be run remotely over, say, an SSH login.

 Note: There is a port of tcpdump called WinDump that works on Windows.

 On the other hand, one advantage of Wireshark over tcpdump is the number of protocols that Wireshark can provide detailed information on. tcpdump is more focused on TCP/IP even though it can be used to capture all forms of packets.
 Therefore, some administrators prefer to use tcpdump to capture packets, save it as a pcap file, and then import into Wireshark for analysis.

 Network Monitoring tools

-Various Network Monitoring Tools like PRTG and Solarwinds Network Performance Monitor also implement some form of packet capture which they use for their internal analysis.
+Various Network Monitoring Tools like SolarWinds Network Performance Monitor also implement some form of packet capture which they use for their internal analysis.
 It does not seem like these tools provide the option of exporting the packet capture to be analyzed by other tools.